 Okanagan County straddles Route 97 and begins at the Canada/US border.
 There’s plenty to do here including water sports, river rafting, rodeos, horseback riding, hiking, biking, hot air ballooning, golf, wildlife viewing, and more, and that’s just in the warmer months.
 When the snow flies, it’s time pick a winter sport and enjoy snowshoeing, ice skating, snowmobiling, dog sledding, snowboarding and cross-country and downhill skiing.

 Okanagan County Towns and Things to Do

 There are several small towns in Okanogan County.
 Visit wineries, museums and go golfing at Oroville WA, located just south of the Canadian border.
 Tonasket, just south of Oroville, has a great Farmer’s Market and is host to rodeos, fairs, and a garlic festival.
 Further down the road is Omak, WA, home to the world famous Omak Stampede.
 At the town of Okanogan, you can head west on Hwy 20 to Twisp and Winthrop or drive south and visit the Fort Okanogan Interpretive Center (Colville Confederated Tribes).

 Relax at Lake Pateros, located at the confluence of the Okanogan and Columbia Rivers.
-The last two towns along Route 97 in Okanogan County are Brewster and Pateros.
+The last two towns on Route 97 in Okanogan County are Brewster and Pateros.
 Fishing is a way of life in this area, so bring your gear!
 Then, be sure to check out the famous Pateros Apple Pie Jamboree in July.

 Douglas and Chelan Counties